caseymcgon/NFLPlayoffFantasyFootball/README.md

 ##### Yearly ToDos:

+- Read through the full README to understand the structure / refresh on changes I made last year
 - Update the selected_year in Playoff_Fantasy.py
 - Update the settings for the new selected_year in yearly_settings.py
 - Copy last year's roster over to a new google sheet (using my 11 email).
 Clear the team info & share it with the Google Service account associated w/ my 11 email